 The resources below are designed to provide information, guidance and support to parents throughout their child's early years, childhood and teenage years.

-We offer a range of parenting programmes delivered in children's centres, schools and community venues across Brent.
+We offer a range of parenting programmes delivered in Family Wellbeing Centres, schools and community venues across Brent.
 Parenting courses, such as Strengthening Families, Strengthening Communities aim to give parents a chance to share experiences, explain how they have learnt to cope with difficult situations, learn from each other and learn how to give their children more positive feelings about family relationships.

 Leaflets, guides and brochures